Revenue schedules are critical because when winning the deal, often, no money changes hands.

 - Capital equipment items that the customer draws down or pays for over a period.

-- Support or maintenance contracts that span one, two or three years.
+- Support or maintenance contracts that span one, two, or three years.

 - Software-as-a-Service (Saas) licenses on fixed-term or open ended-contacts.

-So, to fix this problem, we built the GSP Product Revenue Schedules app.
+- Use the GSP Revenue Schedules app.

-Standard Salesforce Product Schedules
+Option 1: Standard Salesforce Product Schedules

-One option to schedule revenue over time in salesforce is to use the standard product schedules feature.
+Option 1 is to use the standard product schedules feature.

-Here’s how the standard product schedule function works in salesforce.
+Here’s how the standard product schedule function works in Salesforce.

 The salesperson adds one or more Products to an opportunity in the usual way.

-The result is that we have a revenue schedule that tracks product income over time.
+Consequently, we have a revenue schedule that tracks product income over time.